 You can find information about the current entry requirements here.

-As from August 1st, all passengers travelling to Belgian territory need to complete a Passenger Locator Form (PLF) regardless of their departure point and nationality.
+All passengers travelling to Belgian territory need to complete a Passenger Locator Form (PLF) regardless of their departure point and nationality.
 This is possible as from 48h before boarding the flight.